ISISDataPolicy/policy/data_policy.md

 3.2.3 Raw data and metadata will be stored initially on instrument-related computers, and will be migrated or copied to archival facilities for long-term curation.

+3.2.4 After the long-term period, ISIS does not guarantee that raw data will continue to be stored.
+It is the responsibility of the user to provide storage if they wish to have guaranteed access to raw data after this time.
+Associated metadata will be kept indefinitely, even if the raw data is deleted.

 3.3 Storing of facility generated reduced data and associated metadata​

 3.3.1 All facility generated reduced data will be created in well-defined formats that are readable at the time of creation either by facility or non-facility software, or both.